-These new gene sequencing tools allow scientists to see the human body through a new lens.
-The Human Microbiome Project got going in 2008 to use these techniques to find out more about the microbes that we have living in and on us.
-The results have changed both health care and skin care forever.
+The Human Microbiome Project got going in 2008 using brand new scientific techniques to find out much more about the microbes that we have living in and on us (called our microbiome).
+The results have been astonishing, forever changing the way we should be caring for ourselves.

-It didn’t seem to matter where in the body researchers looked, they always found huge numbers of resident microbes in healthy subjects.
-The role of microbes in the intestine has been the first target of public attention, but there are vibrant microbiomes associated with the skin, the lungs, and the mouth… just to mention a few.
+It didn’t seem to matter where in the body researchers looked, they always found huge numbers of microbes living there.
+The role of microbes in the intestines has been the area most studied, but there are also very significant microbiomes associated with the skin, the mouth, the nose…and more.

-It is now abundantly clear that we need our microbes and that without them, we cannot function optimally.
-Skin disorders (and many other human diseases) are now seen as disturbances in the microbial ecosystem and the old philosophy of “kill the bad microbes” is being revised, with overuse of disinfectants and antibiotics coming under renewed fire.
+It is now really clear, and widely accepted, that we need our good microbes and that without them, we cannot function optimally – or even at all.
+Skin conditions (and many other human diseases) are now often seen as imbalances in the microbiome mini-ecosystem.
+The old philosophy of “kill all the microbes” is being rejected in favour of “nurture the good microbes and reduce the bad microbes”

-A new philosophy that is replacing the war on germs is the use of probiotics.
-Probiotics are live microbes that have a beneficial effect on humans and they are being used to prevent or control outbreaks of pathogenic microbes and also as a boost for healthy individuals.
+A new approach replacing the all-out war on germs is the use of probiotics.
+Probiotics are live microbes (bacteria), that have a beneficial effect on humans, with uses ranging from preventing or controlling the development of harmful microbes (and related illnesses) to simply being used as a regular boost for healthy individuals.

-The serum caused some consternation with regulators in the EU.
-Import standards are clear in that they will not allow the import of products that contain more than 10 microbes per ml to protect consumers from poorly preserved creams and lotions.
-Esse was actively advertising the presence of billions of microbes and it took almost a year to clear the product as safe and effective.
-Esse eventually engaged with the food regulators to get clearance.
+The serum initially faced some issues with the import authorities in Europe.
+Traditional, old import standards would not allow the introduction of products that contain more than 10 microbes per ml in order to protect consumers from poorly preserved creams and lotions.
+Esse was actively promoting, with pride, the presence of billions of microbes and it took almost a year to clear the product as safe and effective !
+Things are definitely changing.

-The product is winning awards and making sales around the world and has established Esse as a leader in global probiotic skin care.
+This product is winning awards and has gathered legions of dedicated fans around the world, helping to establish Esse and its extensive and impressive range of products as a leader in global probiotic skin care.